-Fujifilm X-Pro2 versus Nikon D500
+Fujifilm X-Pro2 vs Nikon D500

-The Fujifilm X-Pro2 and the Nikon D500 are two enthusiast cameras that were announced in January 2016.
+The Fujifilm X-Pro2 and the Nikon D500 are two enthusiast cameras that were revealed to the public in January 2016.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the D500 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably larger (44 percent) than the Fujifilm X-Pro2.
 Moreover, the D500 is substantially heavier (74 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Nikon Lens Catalog (D500).
 Mirrorless cameras, such as the Fujifilm X-Pro2, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.